Alluxio/alluxio/docs/en/FAQ.md

 ## Does Alluxio require HDFS?

-No, in addition to HDFS, Alluxio can also run on different under storage systems such as Amazon S3 or Swift.
+No, Alluxio can run on many under storage systems such as Amazon S3 or Swift in addition to HDFS.

 ## How can I learn more about Alluxio?

+Join the [Alluxio community Slack Channel](https://www.alluxio.org/slack) to chat with users and developers.

 Read the recent [blogs](https://alluxio.org/resources/posts) and [presentations](https://alluxio.org/resources/presentations).